 Note: Docker apps do not use stacks.

-PAS 2.4 includes support for the following stacks:
+PAS v2.4 includes support for the following stacks:

 - cflinuxfs3: The Linux

 cflinuxfs3stack is derived from Ubuntu Bionic 18.04.
-Refer to the GitHub stacks page for supported libraries.
+For more information about supported libraries, see the GitHub stacks page.

 - cflinuxfs2: The Linux

 cflinuxfs2stack is derived from Ubuntu Trusty 14.04.
-Refer to the GitHub stacks page for supported libraries.
+For more information about supported libraries, see the GitHub stacks page.